Skip to content

 Education outside the classroom at The Waterworks

-EOTC At The Waterworks
+EOTC at The Waterworks

 School is again in session, but, thanks to The Waterworks that doesn’t need to mean the end of summer fun for young people.
 Learning experiences outside the classroom are recognised in The New Zealand Curriculum as a legitimate and highly valuable way of educating students.
 Not only do they reinforce classroom learning; they also offer opportunities for students to demonstrate key competencies such as managing self, relating to others, participating and contributing.